 For four years he was assistant to pianist Dalton Baldwin in summer art song masterclasses at the French Conservatory in Nice.
 Concerts with Ms. Von Stade included an appearance on Garrison Keillor's "A Prairie Home Companion" reaching a National Public Radio audience of over two million listeners and two concerts with Sonos in a premiere of Libby Larsen’s Hell’s Belles.
 He has been the conductor of the Oakland Symphony Chorus, was on the faculty of Merritt College, taught masterclasses at Holy Names College and San Jose State University and was Festival Opera chorus master for two seasons.

-Mr. Meredith has been teaching, accompanying and coaching students for the Young Musicians Choral Orchestra for 18 years.
+Mr. Meredith has been teaching, accompanying and coaching students for the Young Musicians Choral Orchestra for over 20 years.
 His voice students are winners of many competitions, including the Pacific Musical Society, the East Bay Opera League, the Contra Costa Performing Arts Society, and the Beach Blanket Babylon Scholarship Competition.
 All of them have gone on to advanced degrees at top-ranked universities and conservatories, on partial or full scholarships.
 He has been on the boards of the Pacific Musical Society, the San Francisco Girls Chorus and the Young People’s Symphony Orchestra.